Cray-HPE/docs-csm/upgrade/1.2/Stage_4.md

 ceph orch upgrade stop
 ```

 > DO NOT proceed past this point if the upgrade has not completed and been verified.
-Contact support for indepth troubleshooting.
+Contact support for in-depth troubleshooting.

 1. Disable `auth_allow_insecure_global_id_reclaim`